EESSI/docs/docs/getting_access/non_standard.md

 ### Slurm job script

-The `cvmfsexec_eessi.sh` can be used insided a Slurm job script inside your HPC system to initialize the EESSI environment in a subshell which the EESSI CernVM-FS repository is mounted.
+The `cvmfsexec_eessi.sh` can be used inside a Slurm job script inside your HPC system to initialize the EESSI environment in a subshell which the EESSI CernVM-FS repository is mounted.
 Thus, you will be able to load any module from EESSI you might need.

 Example job script: